Fundamental Barriers to High-Dimensional Regression with Convex Penalties: Introduction

 \subsection{Summary of contributions}

 The present paper establishes the scenario illustrated by Figure \ref{fig:Simulations} and Table \ref{tbl:3pt-full-recovery} in a precise way.
-Namely: \begin{enumerate} \item We prove the lower bound on the error of any symmetric convex M-estimator\footref{fn:symmetrirc-vs-separable-caveat} plotted in Figure \ref{fig:Simulations} and reported in Table \ref{tbl:3pt-full-recovery}.
-Our arguments also imply that for any particular convex penalty, a solution to a certain system of equations provides a lower bound on the asymptotic estimation error achieved by this penalty, and we prove that this lower bound is tight --and hence precisely characterizes the asymptotic mean square error-- if the penalty $\rho$ is strongly convex.
-While we believe this precise characterization to hold more generally, our focus here is on the lower bound.

 Our results hold for the case of standard Gaussian features.
-Since convex regularizers are thought to perform well in this setting, establishing lower bounds in this case is particularly informative. \item We prove that the three behaviors illustrated by Figure \ref{fig:Simulations} are the only possible and that they indeed occur.
-Namely, the Bayes error is smaller than the Bayes-AMP error, and sometimes strictly smaller, and the Bayes-AMP error is always smaller than the convex M-estimation error, and sometimes strictly smaller.
+Since convex regularizers are thought to perform well in this setting, establishing lower bounds in this case is particularly informative.
+Namely: \begin{enumerate} \item We prove that, for any given convex penalty, a solution to a certain system of equations provides a lower bound on the asymptotic estimation error achieved by this penalty.
+Further, this lower bound is tight --and hence precisely characterizes the asymptotic mean square error-- if the penalty $\rho$ is strongly convex.

-In particular, we provide a nearly complete characterization of when convex M-estimation achieves Bayes-optimal error, and when it does not.